-It is timely now to have ready a business continuity plan, as well as an immediate response plan for your business and staff in the event of escalating circumstances.
+With the constantly changing nature of the pandemic, it is important to have a business continuity plan in place, as well as an immediate response plan for your business and staff in the event of a rapid government response to any coronavirus outbreak or escalating circumstances.

 Here are some tips for financial planning related businesses to prepare for the business implications of COVID-19:

-- Talk with all of your stakeholders and suppliers who are most likely wanting to collaborate and work together with you to get through this issue.
+- Talk with all your clients, stakeholders and suppliers who are most likely wanting to collaborate and work together with you to get through these challenging times.

 - Make the most of available government support programs and stimulus packages that will focus on keeping small businesses operating in this difficult time.

-- Seek professional help where required, including from the FPA Wellbeing service.
+- Seek professional help where required, including from FPA Wellbeing.